realm/realm-dotnet/examples/Readme.txt

 3) click start to run the program, or hit F11 to step into the code and follow along

-Other solutions might optionally be included in the archive.
-They work the same way.
+Other solutions might optionally be included in the archive, they are each located in their own directory and are fulle self-contained.
+Navigate to the directory, open the solution, and hack away.

-The tightdb .net binding has been preinstalled in the lib directory and the projects are set up to work with it out of the box.
+The tightdb .net binding has been preinstalled in all of the solutions, and the projects have been set up to
-The tightdb dll files have been preinstalled into the directories where the project executables are located.